Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

 - `'Execute deployment validation'` switch: Can be enabled or disabled.
 It controls whether the deployment validation jobs are executed during the pipeline run.
 - `'Remove deployed module'` switch: Can be enabled or disabled.
 It controls whether the test-deployed resources are removed after the deployment validation jobs.
 It is enabled by default.
   > **Note:** This switch cannot be used to bypass the publishing requirements, where both the static tests & deployment validation jobs must be successful.
-- `'Publish prerelease module'` switch: Can be enabled or disabled and allows publishing a prerelease version for the corresponding module when running the pipeline from a branch different than `main|master`.
+- `'Publish prerelease module'` switch: Can be enabled or disabled.
+It allows publishing a `pre-release` version for the corresponding module when running the pipeline from a different branch than `main | master`.
 It is disabled by default.
-For further information of how the input is processed refer to the [Publishing](./The%20CI%20environment%20-%20Publishing) dedicated page.
+For further information of how the input is processed refer to the [Publishing Guide](./The%20CI%20environment%20-%20Publishing) dedicated page.

   <img src="./media/CIEnvironment/modulePipelineInput.png" alt="Module Pipeline Input" height="300">